The perfect shave is the holy grail of your grooming routine.

 Dollar Shave Club is a subscription-based service that delivers fresh blades, razors, and shaving cream to customers on a monthly or every three months basis.
 Members receive new blades as well as shaving cream and razor cartridges.
 The company makes money through subscription fees and advertising.

-You can get fresh blades delivered to your door with the convenience of changing or cancelling your plan at any time.
+You can get fresh blades delivered to your door with the convenience of changing or canceling your plan at any time.
 Then choose from a variety of blades, handles, and shave plans to fit your needs.
 You can also mix and match any combination of products to create the perfect shaving setup for you.

 Over to You